 How can you add value to a collaboration or partnership?
-Successful collaborations are all about mutually beneficial exchanges in value, so this step is about getting clear on what you have to offer – in order to achieve what you want.
+Successful collaborations are all about mutually beneficial exchanges in value.
+This step is about getting clear on what you have to offer – in order to achieve what you want.
 Think beyond social media following, too.
-Your skill set, time, excess product, email list, blog traffic, podcast listeners or event audiences are all assets you could offer in a collaboration.
+Your skillset, time, excess product, email list, blog traffic, podcast listeners or event audiences are all assets you could offer in a collaboration.

 4. Get your pitch right

 Avoid long-winded, self-interested emails.
-One of the biggest problems I see with collaboration pitches is that, rather than trying to get the first date, the pitches skip to base 6 and talks of the right school for your future kids!
+One of the biggest problems I see with collaboration pitches is that, rather than trying to get the first date, the pitches skip to 3rd base!
 This is also one of the reasons we built Collabosaurus – to get rid of the need to pitch at all.
-But if you are going to pitch directly to a brand, keep it short, hero what you bring to the table, how beneficial it will be for them and specify a next step (that isn’t an hour long coffee catch up to ‘chat ideas’).
+But if you are going to pitch directly to a brand, keep it short, hero what you bring to the table, how beneficial it will be for them and specify a next step (that isn’t an hour-long coffee catch up to ‘chat ideas’).
 Get the first date, not the wedding.

 Keep the creative idea flexible, but don’t budge on your original goal or objective.
 This allows you to consider both sides of the collaboration to make sure it’s win/win.
 When everything is agreed on, use an MOU document or Joint Marketing Agreement to get things in writing and get clear on responsibilities (you can find templates for these around the web, or collaboration specific ones inside the CollaboHub).

-Split up every promotional channel available to both parties, and set a schedule that hits each channel a few times throughout the duration of the campaign.
+Split up every promotional channel available to both parties.
+Set a schedule that hits each channel a few times throughout the duration of the campaign.
 Think about event attendees, blog posts, social posts, paid advertising, PR connections and media coverage.
 This is the most important step for maximising the benefits of your collaboration, but it’s one that a lot of newbies miss.

 7. Track and communicate